 By 1918, sturdier, more reliable planes were reaching speeds of nearly 200 kms/h, could reach altitudes of up to 20,000 feet and featured agility unheard of only a few years before.

-Britain, which started with barely 80 planes on the Western Front, finished the war with 22,000 aircraft.
+Britain, which started with barely 80 planes on the Western Front in 1914, finished the war with 22,000 aircraft.
 More than 6,000 British fliers died in the war, either in combat or through accidents.
 The Royal Flying Corps lost up to 1,000 aircraft during the Spring 1918 offensive alone.
 Germany lost 8,000 aircrew and 3,000 planes in the war.
 France lost 5,500 fliers in the war.

-While costly, the campaign for the skies over Europe ushered in an entire new paradigm of warfare — air-to-air combat.
+While costly, the campaign for the skies over Europe ushered in an entire new paradigm of warfare and ensured that future conflicts would be fought not just on the ground, but in the air.